Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 18:25
 Good news.
 Tomorrow I work in Open House and they have confirmed that we have fre breakfast and free lunch.
 Im feeling good aagain 8)

+-- 2023-11-20

+3:32
+Tried to figure out the issue of the exception I get after I click on product.
+After using the debugging tools , I could tell that the error seems to be somewhere within the GetAll function.
+I will try to solve it based on that information...